Saturn-Cake/Peach-dots/README.md

 # Dependencies

-The softawers that i used for the rice: Bspwm (wm),polybar, dunst, picom, alacritty (terminal) and rofi.
+The softawers that i used for the rice: Bspwm (wm),polybar, dunst, picom, alacritty (terminal), nitrogen and rofi.
 (Terminal aplications like: Ranger, Cbonsai, htop and pfetch not necessary)

 For Polybar spotify part, is needed zscroll, playerctl (make sure to prioritize spotify) and some fonts (i'll talk about it later)